kubernetes-hy/kubernetes-hy.github.io/data/part-2/4-statefulsets-and-jobs.md

 Address: 10.42.1.32
 ```

-So, the ping just picked the first IP address.
-Both the replicas of the set have actually own domain names:
+So, the ping just picked the first of the  IP address.
+All the replicas of the set have actually own domain names:

 ```bash
 $ ping redis-stset-0.redis-svc